Fight Song (Rachel Platten song): Live performances

 On April 25, 2015, Platten performed the song for the first time at the 2015 Radio Disney Music Awards.
 Platten appeared as a special guest during Taylor Swift's 1989 World Tour in Philadelphia on June 13, 2015, where Platten and Swift performed "Fight Song" together.
 On August 16, 2015, Platten performed the song at the 2015 Teen Choice Awards in Los Angeles.
 On July 12, 2016, Platten performed "Fight Song" at the 2016 Major League Baseball All-Star Game at Petco Park in San Diego, where baseball fans and players held up cards with the names of people they knew were battling cancer to dedicate the performance to them.
 On New Year's Eve 2016−17, Platten sang the song as part of her lineup during the Times Square Ball festivities in New York City's Times Square, which she co-headlined.
 On January 13, 2025, Platten performed the song prior to a televised NFC Wild Card game between the Los Angeles Rams and the Minnesota Vikings.
-The song was performed as a tribute to the citizens of Los Angeles as they deal with the wildfires that ravaged the area just a week prior.
+The song was performed as a tribute to the citizens of Los Angeles as they dealt with the wildfires that ravaged the area just a week prior.

 Political use

 The song was adopted as a campaign song for Hillary Clinton's 2016 U.S. presidential campaign.
 In February 2016, the campaign began to use the song in conjunction with the slogan "Fighting for Us".
 It was frequently used at rallies and speeches, with some media commentators labeling the song as synonymous with Clinton's eventual loss in the election.
-An a cappella version of "Fight Song" was performed by a group of celebrities—including Platten—at the 2016 Democratic National Convention, and it was played following Clinton's speech at the 2024 Democratic National Convention.
+An a capella version of "Fight Song" was performed by a group of celebrities—including Platten—at the 2016 Democratic National Convention, and it was played following Clinton's speech at the 2024 Democratic National Convention.
 Speaking on the song's use by the Clinton campaign, Platten stated: "I'm proud of how it's been used.
 I don't have any regrets about it."